goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

 The client opens the named pipe referenced by the name `/tmp/ping` in write-only mode.
 It sends a "ping" message a hundred times to the server using the named pipe.
 It signifies that it's finished by sending "end".
 Once it's finished sending, it closes the file.
 The write will block until at least one other process tries to read from the pipe.

-Note that data is sent as a byte string and not as a regular string.
+Note that data is sent as a byte string, not as a regular string.

 Here's the server